openstack/openstack-manuals/doc/cli-reference/source/neutron.rst

   6}.
 You can repeat this option.

 ``--qos-policy QOS_POLICY``
-  Attach QoS policy ID or name to the resource.
+  ID or name of the QoS policy that shouldbe attached to the resource.

 ``--allowed-address-pair``
   ip_address=IP_ADDR[,mac_address=MAC_ADDR]